openaps/openomni/README.md

 ```
 ** Note: You may need to add 'sudo' before the pip install line if you are using a system python install.

-** Note: You can capture packets plugging an RFCat into a USB port, go to the command line, and then navigate to this directory:
+** Note: You can capture packets by plugging an RFCat into a USB port -- then go to the command line, and navigate to this directory:
 /openomni/bin/  and type:
 omni_listen_rfcat
 Then issue commands from your PDM and they'll appear at the command line.